 For criminal homicide, the jury of seven women and five men will decide whether Ditz is guilty of murder of the first degree, murder of the third degree, voluntary manslaughter or involuntary manslaughter.

-On Tuesday as the trial opened, Clarion County District County District Attorney Mark Aaron asked the jury to return a verdict of guilty of murder in the first degree because the killing was premeditated and done with malice.
+Clarion County District County District Attorney Mark Aaron asked the jury to return a verdict of guilty of murder in the first degree because her killing was premeditated and done with malice.

 He said Seaburn was shot in her car outside of the residence of Ditz’s relatives in Washington Township, Clarion County, when the couple argued over money that Ditz allegedly owed the victim.

-Later, they drove to Ditz’s cousin’s residence, and during the drive they argued about $130 Ditz loaned to his cousin that belonged to Seaburn.
-When they pulled up to the residence, Aaron said Ditz brandished a .45 caliber Glock, pointed it at her, and fired a hollow point bullet into her chest, killing her instantly.
+Later, they drove to Ditz cousin’s residence and during the drive they argued about $130 Ditz loaned to his cousin that belonged to Seaburn.
+When they pulled up to the residence, Ditz brandished a .45 caliber Glock, pointed it at her, and fired a hollow point bullet into her chest, killing her instantly.

-Afterward, authorities allege Ditz repeatedly lied to the state police about what happened and didn’t admit that he shot Seaburn until more than three months later after his story fell apart.
+Afterward, he repeatedly lied to the state police about what happened and didn’t admit that he shot her until more than three months later after his story fell apart.

-Ditz’s attorney, Adam Bishop of Pittsburgh, said the evidence shows that it was an accident, and instead asked the jury to find Ditz guilty of involuntary manslaughter because although he was reckless in his handling of the firearm, he didn’t kill her intentionally.
+Ditz’s attorney, Adam Bishop of Pittsburgh, said the evidence shows that it was an accident and instead asked the jury to find him guilty of involuntary manslaughter because although he was reckless in his handling of the firearm, he didn’t kill her intentionally.

-Bishop said the handgun went off when Ditz gestured during the argument.
+Bishop said the handgun went off when he gestured during the argument.

 “It was a tragic mistake,” Bishop said.